RockySk/Demonstration-of-UseEffect-Hook-Without-React-Router-DOM/Employee Data Viewer.md

 ### `npm run build` fails to minify

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

+## Contributing
+Contributions are welcome!
+Please feel free to submit a pull request if you have any improvements or bug fixes.

 Screenshot of the Project:
 Before Clicking Show Less Button.